stevencombs/retrocombs.github.io/_posts/2016/2016-10-09-review-field-notes-sweet-tooth.md

 ![][image-4]

 I've used the yellow memo book for over a month now and it has held up nicely.
 No torn pages, scuffed cover or noticeable wear despite being thrown into cargo pants pockets and suit pockets on a regular basis.
-The embossed front cover titles have some scratches as shown below; however, I'm quite pleased how well the memo book has held up.
+The embossed front cover title has some scratches as shown below; however, I'm quite pleased how well the memo book has held up.
+Even the spine has help up well.

 ![][image-5]